SudarshanaSRao/SudarshanaSRao.github.io/_pages/personal.md

 {% include base_path %}

-I enjoy traveling, hiking, playing cricket, reading the news, and watching movies and TV shows in my free time.
+I enjoy traveling ✈️, hiking 🥾, playing cricket 🏏, reading the news 🗞️, and watching movies 🍿 and TV shows 📽️ in my free time.
 Hit me up if you want to play video games 🎮 with me!

 Scroll down to see cool pictures 😎 of me around the world: